Topdanmark/sonar-gosu-plugin/docs/README.md

 To suppress warnings from Sonarqube Gosu Plugin Rules, use the following syntax `@SuppressWarnings("gosu:RULE_KEY")`.
 This will suppress any issue found by the specified rule during the code analysis.

-Check the table bellow for other warning suppressing configurations:
+Check the table bellow for other warning suppression configurations:

 | Suppress Key       | Description                                 | Example                                     |
 |--------------------|---------------------------------------------|---------------------------------------------|